Naples History

 On April 23, 1788, Nathaniel Gorham and Oliver Phelps secured from Hon.
 John Hancock, Governor of Massachusetts, the right to purchase lands west of the Hudson River in the State of New York.
 On July 8, 1788, a large part of Western New York was deeded to Phelps and Gorham by the Indians.

-Sixty settlers at Partridgefield and Windsor formed a compact and selected a committee to buy a township.
+Sixty settlers at Partridgefield and Windsor, Massachusetts formed a compact and selected a committee to buy a township.
 This committee sent Edward Kibbe, William Cady and Nathan Watkins to select the purchase.
+Township No. 7 consisting of 21,120 acres was bought for about twelve cents on an acre.

 Earliest Settlers

-The first of the settlers to arrive in Naples were Samuel Parrish with their families who came in February, 1789.
+The first of the White settlers to arrive in Naples were Samuel Parrish with their families who came in February, 1789.
 About two months later John Johnson, Nathan Watkins, William Watkins, Jonathan Lee, William Clark, Ephraim Cleveland, Robert Wiley and others, with some of their families, arrived.
 Late in 1789 or in 1790 Alanson Lyon, Simeon Lyon, Jr., and Joshua Lyon came to the town.

 The town was first called Watkinstown.
 In 1795 the name was changed to Middletown, and in 1808 it became Naples.